Common Sexual Problems in Men

 Premature Ejaculation PE

 Lynda-2secrAlso known as 'rapid ejaculation', there are a number of different definitions for PE.
-It is estimated that approximately 30% of men worry about how long they last during sex, making it the most common male sexual concern.
+It is estimated that approximately 30% of penis owners worry about how long they last during sex, making it the most common male sexual concern.

 Delayed Ejaculation DE

 Lynda-05secrDelayed ejaculation may also be called 'retarded' or 'inhibited ejaculation.'
-Some men experience difficulty ejaculating with a partner but not when masturbating alone, others can't come at all, while some used to be able to but can't any more.
+Some people with penises experience difficulty ejaculating with a partner but not when masturbating alone, others can't come at all, while some used to be able to but can't any more.

 It could also mean that you cannot ejaculate through penetrative sex, or might take what you and/or your partner feel to be an excessively long time.
 Delayed ejaculation can respond well to sex therapy.